salihalammari/LEARN-PYTHON-THE-A-TO-Z-/Module 1.Introduction to Python and Computer Programmin/README.md

 - **CPython**: The default and most widely-used implementation, written in C.
 - **Jython**: An implementation of Python that runs on the Java platform.
-- **IronPython**: An implementation of Python running on the .NET framework.
+- **MironPython**: An implementation of Python running on the .NET framework.
 - **PyPy**: An implementation focused on speed, using a Just-In-Time (JIT) compiler.

 Each implementation has its own strengths and weaknesses, and the choice of implementation can depend on the specific requirements of a project.